unicorn004/ShopHaven/README.md

 - User Authentication: Sign up or log in using Google OAuth.
 - Admin Dashboard: Manage products and orders through the admin routes.
 - Checkout: Complete your purchase using Razorpay.
+- Order Tracking: Use the integrated map to view real-time delivery routing and location.